DHA License for Doctors: A Complete Registration Guide

 Temporary License (3 months)AED3,000

-What is the validity period for a doctor’s DHA medical license?
+What is the validity period for a doctor’s DHA license?

 Type of LicenseValidity Period